tshaddix/webext-redux/README.md

 }
 ```

-No changes are required to your actions, instead react-chrome-redux adds the information for you when you use a wrapped store.
+No changes are required to your actions, react-chrome-redux automatically adds this information for you when you use a wrapped store.

 ## Docs